Celio-Link/.github/profile/README.md

 To use Celio-Link, you will need a "Celio-Device".
 It consist of a Raspberry Pi RO2040 and a PCB for Gameboy Advance Link Cable connectivity.

-Visit the Celio-Firmware for more information on the Celio-Device.
+Visit the (Celio-Firmware project)[https://github.com/Celio-Link/Celio-Firmware] for more information on the Celio-Device.

 ---